 When my friends and I played together, we didn't often make it to the final area, the Foot Clan's stronghold, so it was always nerve-wracking when we did.
 Though it was never any comfort, I always loved the music here; it had a mysterious, stealth-like flavor to it, and it would have fit perfectly in a Metal Gear game (not a reach when you consider the true identity of TMNT's creators).
 I thought it was great augmentation to the overworld's blue-tinted nighttime setting.
 More than anything, I just liked exploring the map and soaking in the atmosphere, since I didn't really want to go inside and deal with its challenges.
 The strange part is that this area felt impossibly large to me at the time even though it was maybe nine screens in total; its perceived enormity was probably a psychological aftereffect of the painstaking effort it took to get here.
 I mean, you didn't want to come this far to screw up, so every inch felt like a mile.

 The area's indoor music was also among my favorite tracks (really, the game had a great soundtrack in general even if it didn't recall the spirit of the cartoon), but I came to most associate it with tribulation.
-Namely, I'd remember why I so feared these side-scrolling sections anytime I'd catch sight of their nasty enemy assortment, which included exploding jellyfish and two types of super-agile armadillo-type creatures--one resembling an alien, the other a monster from the movie Critter; it was suicide to engage them directly, so we had to rely on every trick in the Turtles' book (attacking through floors with Don, scrolling them off the screen, and bull-rushing through them while hoping for the best results) if we wanted to survive.
+Namely, I'd remember why I so feared these side-scrolling sections anytime I'd catch sight of their nasty enemy assortment, which included exploding jellyfish and two types of super-agile armadillo-type creatures--one resembling an alien, the other a monster from the movie Critter; it was suicide to engage them directly, so we had to rely on every trick in the Turtles' book (attacking through floors with Don, scrolling them off the screen, and bull-rushing our way past them while hoping for a favorable result) if we wanted to survive.
 It's scenarios like these that most contributed to my earlier-stated opinion that the Turtles' weapons weren't designed with this enemy cast in mind.

 The area's gimmick was that you were looking for the Technodrome, which could appear in any in of three random locations; this created the potential for two entirely pointless, energy-crippling treks when we were already sick of how this game had been jerking us around.
-In theory, there was some shelter in the form of a nearby building that housed both a desirable pizza and the highly coveted Scroll weapon, but its torrid climbing section combined with a number of annoying enemies (large persistent spiders and birds) made it too risky to even consider entering.
+In theory, there was some shelter in the form of a nearby building that housed both a desirable pizza and the highly coveted Scroll weapon, but its torrid climbing section combined with a number of annoying enemies (large, persistent spiders and birds) made it too risky to even consider entering the place.

 In the years that followed, the Turtles slowly disappeared from my life, as did this game.
 One had brought me much joy, and the other caused me nothing but pain.

 And yet I still couldn't get away from it.
-That is, I actually took the time to go back and finish TMNT legitimately sometime in the year 2000, after I figured out that most of the game's rough stretches, like the Technodrome's final passage, could be cleared by charging forward and spamming boomerangs, whose count would replenish if they were caught on the rebound (and who could have guessed that these special weapons were useful?
-I mean, besides anyone who actually acknowledged them?).
+That is, I actually took the time to go back and finish TMNT legitimately sometime in the year 2000, after I figured out that most of the game's rough stretches, like the Technodrome's final passage, could be easily cleared by charging forward and spamming boomerangs, whose counter would replenish whenever the weapon was caught on the rebound (and who could have guessed that these special weapons were actually useful?!
+I mean, besides anyone who was actually paying attention?).
 Somehow, I didn't feel at all fulfilled by the experience.

-Relationships built on years of suffering, it appeared, didn't culminate in happy endings.
+Relationships built on years of abuse, it appeared, didn't culminate in happy endings.

-It's been more than a decade since, and I still can't properly explain why this game was worth more than 100 hours of my time.
-I don't know where it came from--from what fiery depths it was plucked--or why Konami, its actual creator, thought it was a good idea to market an enormously difficult action-based platformer to kids who were only looking to experience good times with their cartoon heroes.
-If the company's intention was to instead create one of the most feared games in existence and use it as the means to forever damage the psyche of an entire generation, it succeeded masterfully.
+It's been more than a decade since, and still I can't adequately explain why this game was worth more than 100 hours of my time.
+I don't know where it came from--from what fiery depths it was plucked--or why Konami, its creator, thought it was a good idea to market an enormously difficult action-based platformer to kids who were only looking for good times with their favorite cartoon heroes.
+If the company's intention was to instead create one of the most feared video games in existence and use it as the means to forever damage the psyche of an entire generation, it succeeded masterfully.
 And what does it say about the game when I can posit as much and almost sound serious?

 Personally, I give it about six months.